 How to Find an Apartment in New York with an Eviction on Record

-Pull Up Your Record or Rental History
+Pull Up Your Credit and Rental History

-In order to defend and prepare yourself against what a potential landlord might say or think, you will need to know what actually appears on your record.
+In order to defend and prepare yourself against what a potential landlord might say or think, you will need to know what appears on your record.

 You’ll need to clear it up before you apply for another apartment.
 If an old landlord mistakenly reported your rent payments as late, reach out to them with evidence that it was paid on time so they can correct the information.

 Get Your Outstanding Balances Paid

 They will still probably negatively affect your credit report and background check, but nothing looks worse than open collections on your record.

 Try to Prevent or Expunge an Eviction on your Record